Last updated 2 years ago

-Australian shares can be held and managed in two ways: CHESS Sponsored with Broker (HIN) and Issuer Sponsored with Share Registry (SRN).
+Australian shares can be held and managed in three ways: CHESS Sponsored with Broker (HIN), Issuer Sponsored with Share Registry (SRN) and through a Nominee model.

-Australian shares can be held and managed in two ways:
+Australian shares can be held and managed in three ways:

 CHESS Sponsored with Broker (HIN)